subut0n/FruitDetection/README.md

 # FruitDetection

-Welcom AI learner,
+Welcome AI learner,

-Here you can take a pictures about a fruits and our model can predct wich one it is with 65 categories known.
+Here you can take a picture about fruits and our model will predict it between 65 categories !

 Link websites access :
   - EfficientNet0 model with Tensorflow : https://foodexv0.azurewebsites.net/